 No-one can accuse Alistair Cook of crashing a cricket ball anywhere.
 He bats with a velvet glove, although the effect on the ball is just as devastating as any struck by Gooch, Botham or Trescothick.
 The future is a difficult place to predict, but Cook’s innings of 172 in this match, scored out of 266 runs made whilst he was at the wicket, painful though it was for a Somerset supporter to watch, and of necessity watched through the screen of a laptop rather than in the flesh, seems destined to hold a place in the permanent section of the memory bank alongside the memories of Gooch’s innings and Stephens’ Lear.

 Somerset’s 301 had seemed a competitive score at the end of the second day.
 When Nick Browne, who had made an uncertain start himself, edged Gregory low to Overton’s left at second slip Essex were 27 for 1.
-There appeared to be no reason to question that second day assessment of Somerset’s score, although a doubt would always remain as long as Cook was at the wicket.
-When he middled a pull off Brooks and the ball flew to the Tavern Stand boundary the doubt threatened to take root.
-A nicely placed steer off Gregory to wide third man for three which took him to 26 of the 40 runs scored confirmed he was finding his touch.
+There appeared to be no reason to question that second day assessment of Somerset’s score, although a doubt would always remain for as long as Cook was at the wicket.
+When he middled a pull off Brooks and the ball flew to the boundary the doubt threatened to take root.
+A nicely placed steer off Gregory to wide third man for three, which took him to 26 of the 39 runs scored, confirmed he was finding his touch.
 It undermined the hope of every Somerset supporter that he would be dismissed before he became established.

 A cover drive, which seemed little more than a push, to the Tavern boundary brought up the Essex fifty.
 It was a harbinger of all that followed, although another edge short of Overton off the next ball warned that nothing with the bat could be taken for granted.
-It was one of a number of edges which fell short of the slips, most of them well short, but the slips appeared to be standing as close as they dare, perhaps evidence that the pitch was slow and wickets would have to be hard-fought for.
+It was one of a number of edges which fell short of the slips, but the slips appeared to be standing as close as they dare, perhaps evidence that the pitch was slow and that wickets would have to be hard-fought for.

 The Somerset bowlers, as they did throughout the day, stuck hard to their task.
-When Brooks replaced Overton at the Nursery End, he bowled five overs for seven runs.
-Cook, as his is way, was in no mood to take risks.
+When Brooks replaced Overton at the Nursery End, he bowled six overs for 12 runs.
+Cook, as is his way, was in no mood to take risks.
 But when Abell replaced Brooks, Cook perhaps sent a message that any bowling below the top rank would be punished.
-He cut Abell down and between gully and point to the Warner Stand boundary for four.
+He cut Abell down and past gully to the Pavilion boundary for four.
 In the same over he again cut him into the ground, this time just forward of point and the ball ran along the ground to the Grandstand.
 Cook knows how to apply pressure and Abell did not bowl again.
-Brooks bowled only four more overs in the day, conceding 18 more runs, leaving the question hanging as to whether he had picked up an injury.
+Brooks bowled only three more overs in the day leaving the question hanging as to whether he had picked up an injury.

-And yet, in spite of all their efforts, at tea the score was 196 for 1, Cook had 131 and Westley, still holding the other end secure, 51.
+And yet, in spite of all the efforts of the bowlers, at tea the Essex score was 196 for 1, Cook had 131 and Westley, still holding the other end secure, 51.
 Somerset’s lead had been reduced to 105 with no sign of a breakthrough.
-Lammonby, who had been bowling before tea continued with the first over afterwards in spite of that normally being reserved for a frontline bowler.
+Lammonby, who had been bowling before tea, continued with the first over afterwards in spite of that normally being reserved for a frontline bowler.
 Cook took an almost inevitable single off the first ball.
-The second was delivered outside Westley’s leg stump, Westley clipped it towards midwicket where Tom Abell took the catch.
+The second was delivered outside Westley’s leg stump, Westley reached and clipped it forward of square where Tom Abell, closer than normal, took the catch.
 “That was planned and set up,” said the immediate incoming text from someone who plays a lot of cricket.
 “Planned in the tea interval, I imagine.”
 When Lammonby was taken off after that one over I wondered if there was some truth in that.

-When, five overs and 11 runs later, Lawrence pulled a ball from Gregory he miscued, and the ball looped into the hands of Lammonby running backwards at midwicket.
+Five overs and 11 runs later, Lawrence pulled a ball from Gregory, miscued and the ball looped into the hands of Lammonby running backwards at midwicket.
 Gregory’s next ball, delivered from around the wicket to the left-handed Walter, speared in towards the stumps.
 Walter’s pads intervened and suddenly Essex were 208 for 4, still 93 runs adrift of Somerset.
 The Somerset spirit was certainly rising now and, I imagine, the Essex one was subsiding a little.
 Cricket can change so quickly and the mood of the supporter with it.
 Its endless uncertainty is one of the myriad things that makes it a game to treasure.

 When two teams as determined and as skilled as Somerset and Essex meet, and it would be difficult to argue that there is a better team in the land in 2020 than these two, the result is push and counter-push.
 The image of Maurice Tremlett’s wall applies, and both teams were straining every sinew to push it over.
 Now, Essex, in the form of Cook and ten Doeschate pushed back at Somerset.
 For 22 overs the two teams pushed at each other.
 Somerset straining for a wicket, trying to prevent Essex from passing their score.
 Essex fought for every run, for in a drawn game first innings lead would be the deciding factor in determining which team won the trophy.
 The intensity of the struggle was such that Essex, in spite of Cook’s dominance thus far, scored at just two and a half runs an over.